Arcturus to start clinical trial of COVID-19 vaccine in Vietnam

-Aug 2 (Reuters) - Arcturus Therapeutics Holdings Inc (ARCT.O) said on Monday its Vietnamese partner received regulatory approval to start a clinical trial of its COVID-19 vaccine candidate in the Southeast Asian country.
+(Reuters) - Arcturus Therapeutics Holdings Inc said on Monday its Vietnamese partner received regulatory approval to start a clinical trial of its COVID-19 vaccine candidate in the Southeast Asian country.

-The partner Vinbiocare, a unit of Vietnam's biggest conglomerate Vingroup (VIC.HM), has signed a deal for the domestic manufacturing rights to Arcturus' vaccines, including ARCT-154 that targets variants such as the fast-spreading Delta strain.
+The partner Vinbiocare, a unit of Vietnam’s biggest conglomerate Vingroup, has signed a deal for the domestic manufacturing rights to Arcturus’ vaccines, including ARCT-154 that targets variants such as the fast-spreading Delta strain.

 After successfully containing the virus for much of the pandemic, Vietnam has been battling a spike in COVID-19 infections caused by the Delta variant.